techqueria/website/site/content/events.md

 ---
 title: Events 📅️
-description: Find information about our upcoming events and other Latinxs in tech.
+description: Find information about our upcoming events with other Latinxs in tech.
 ---

 ## Official Events